Skip to Content

 visiting Space Center Houston is one of the best things to do in Houston, Texas

-Are you a nature enthusiast?
-Then you’ll love the city’s 337 parks with endless hiking trails, the Houston Arboretum, and the city’s Museum of Natural Science.
+Nature enthusiasts can explore the city’s 337 parks with endless hiking trails, including the Houston Arboretum, and visit the Museum of Natural Science.
 There are also a bunch of pleasant state parks and beaches near Houston.

 Good to know: the best times to visit Houston are between February through April and September through November, when the weather is best.